Long Dong (Dragon Cave) Rock Climbing

-For those of you who have smart phones, you can download the MP application ($$$) and view all of the information posted here at the crag.
+Matt's guidebook is beautiful.
+However, it is already out-of-date as there has been a lot of re(tro)bolting, several bolt failures due to corrosion (see "Bolts" note below), and a massive plan for retrofitting the entire crag with titanium.
+For those of you who have smart phones, you can download the MP app and view all of the information posted here at the crag.
 It could save you a lot of trouble.

-The character of the climbing is unique from anything else I've climbed.
-The crashing waves, the sunshine, the terraces of stone, the perfect swimming pools, and thorny pandanus plants all contribute to the exotic feel of this place.
-Although the Dragon Cave has its own completely unique character, it could be compared to the Gunks of New York state, for its inordinate traditional style and juggy roofs, as well as Arapiles in southern Australia, for the color and texture of the stone, and the isolated setting.
-There are a few multi-pitch routes here, but a single 60m rope should get you to the top of every route.
+The character of the climbing is totally unique.
+The crashing waves, the terraces of stone, and thorny pandanus plants all contribute to the exotic feel of this place.
+Although the Dragon Cave has a character all its own, it could be compared to the Gunks of New York state for its rock type and inordinate traditional style, as well as the Blue Mountains in Australia for the appearance of the stone and the isolated setting.
+Most of the cliffs are less than 30m tall, and the solid portions shorter still, but a few bigger, more adventurous climbs do exist.
 Many of the crags are separated by 5-10 minutes that involve a lot of boulder hopping, scrambling, and sometimes even traversing, which can be treacherous for the inexperienced outdoorsman.

 The rock is dense but coarse "sandstone" - probably more aptly called "quartz conglomerate."
-The rock itself comes in many shades, ranging from dull gray to striking hues of black, red, orange, gold, and silver.
-There are large crystals and inclusions that bite on the fingers and shoes that keep the rock generally extremely high friction, though ocean spray and hot temperatures can certainly take their toll on some days when the surf or sun is high.
+It comes in many shades, ranging from dull gray to yellow, black, red, orange, gold, and silver.
+There are large crystals and inclusions that bite on the fingers and shoes that keep the rock generally high friction.
 Some areas have beautiful clusters of fully-formed quartz points as climbing features.
 Between the crystals and high friction, it is best advised to tape up for trad climbing if you plan to climb for multiple days, so as to save the skin.
-Beware that the coarse and undulating stone, though compact and hard, may make placing trad placements complex.
+Beware that the coarse and undulating stone, though compact and hard, may make placing trad gear complex.

-The climbing here is regulated by the community of climbers.
-Ask locals before you power up yours tools and clean up after yourself.
-There is no government body that has to be kept in the loop about development here.
+The climbing here is basically unregulated.
+Although it is in a designated scenic area, the government either cannot be bothered to enforce whatever policies they may have (like the litter rule) or do not have any to speak of.
+This may change in the near future, and not for the better.
 It should be noted that although there are a large number of sport climbs, most of these can be (and have been) done partially or entirely on trad gear.
 The grades run the entire spectrum of difficulty, centered around 5.10 and fairly honest until you reach 5.11, at which point the relative difficulty is all over the map.

 Top anchors are somewhat standardized.
 Usually there are two level or staggered glue-in bolts with quick-links.
 Some traditional climbs have rope-webbing-ring anchors that are solid as long as they aren't too sun-faded and crusty.
 Please do not remove any of the fixed hardware and never top-rope through it.

 As for community, there will generally be others around at Long Dong, and quite a lot on weekends.
-Although the number of visitors is growing, it is usually easy to find a cliff or two all to yourself if you do not set your heart on one particular climb.
-If you do run into other climbers, they are as likely to be foreigners as they are locals, but regardless, both groups are friendly and willing to help, be it if you are looking for beta or a belay.
-There is also a large population of fishermen, who you will see standing out on the rocks in all kinds of weather trying to pull in mackerel and whatever else they might hook.
-They are generally disinterested in the climbers, but be polite and maintain a good relationship.
-They are locals and don't bother us...
+Although the number of visitors is growing, you can usually find a cliff all to yourself if you do not set your heart on one particular climb.
+While locals make up a majority of the community and typically congregate in large groups, visitors and expats are also common.
+People are certainly willing to help out, but it is advised that you seek partners before you arrive.
+There is also a large population of fishermen, whom you will see standing out on the rocks in all kinds of weather trying to pull in mackerel and whatever else they might hook.
+Divers and day-trippers are also common, especially in the summer, when they flood the north parking area day after day.

-For more information - gym locations, outdoor walls, other crags, gear shops, etc. - checkout this website:
+For more information - gym locations, outdoor walls, other crags, gear shops, etc: Taiwan Rocks

 Depending on where you are coming from, you may arrive via different routes.
 As well, different walls have different arrival/parking places and are thus slightly different.
 All of Long Dong however is common to the NE Coastal Highway, #2, between Ruibin and Aodi, and lies at the most northeasterly point between.

 There are three main parking areas: North, Central, and South.
 North is best for the School Gate, Clocktower, Long Lane, and Music Hall crags.
-Central is best for Grand Auditorium, First Cave, and Second Cave.
+Central is best for Grand Auditorium.
 South is best for Golden Valley and Backdoor.

-North Parking: This will be the first option most encounter, provided you are coming in from Highway 2 or 62.
-Just past the lighthouse at Bitou, you will pass through a tunnel.
+North: Just past the lighthouse at Bitou, you will pass through a tunnel.
 Long Dong Bay will appear on your left, and there will be signs in English.
-Take the left turn at the traffic light (Lung Tung St.) and drive a few hundred meters to the road's end where there is a public parking lot at the Marina.
-You can find a public bathroom and some shops for some snacks or drinks here.
+If driving, turn left at the intersection onto the road that circumnavigates the bay to the parking lot.
+If taking the bus, continue past this to the next stop (Lóng dòng gǎng) just up the hill.
+Cross the street and take the stairs down into the village and continue to the parking lot (5 mins).
+There is a bathroom here.
 Approach along the rocky shoreline and follow a trail into the pandanus plants, making for the obvious corner of School Gate crag.

-South Parking: Continue south and go through a tunnel.
+South: Continue south and go through a tunnel.
 Just after the tunnel, take the first left into a small drive, passing a small Buddhist temple on your left and continue to the end of the short drive.
 There is a public toilet and washing sink.
-From this parking lot, head up and north on the white stone trail and continue uphill for a ways until you encounter the Golden Valley Trail, or you can walk down to the gazebo and then past it.
-Follow a fairly obvious trail that eventually takes you down some stone steps to the Backdoor area.
+For Golden Valley, walk out the far end of the parking lot on the white stone trail for about 500m to the muddy rut of the fisherman's trail which leads downward.
+For Backdoor, walk down to the gazebo and then past it.
+Follow a fairly obvious trail that eventually takes you down some stone steps to the tiered platform.
+The bus does not have a marked stop here, but if you ask nicely in Chinese they will usually let you off just after the tunnel.

 Salt from the sea water is sprayed and/or blown onto the cliffs, and thus onto the bolts.
-Steel, which comes in many different varieties, can degenerate from contact with the chlorides in this salt and from being weighted.
+Steel, which comes in many different varieties, can degenerate from contact with the chlorides in this salt and from stress (mainly internal).
 This process is called "stress corrosion cracking."
-It works like this: interaction of chlorides and steel form superficial corrosion on the bolt; the cracks expand when weighted, extending and deepening the corrosion; eventually it can break from a force far lower than rated.
+It works like this: interaction of chlorides and steel form superficial corrosion on the bolt; the cracks expand along stress risers in the material; eventually it can break from a force far lower than rated.

-A standard light rack and a set of ten draws would do.
-However, there are a goodly number of wide climbs possible, and some that require a few longer slings, higher bolt counts, etc. A climber wanting to be able to do anything should take a double set of cams from TCU's to 4", a full set of nuts, 10+ QD's, and several slings.
+A standard light rack, twelve quick-draws, and a 50-meter rope is fine for a vast majority of routes.
+However, a climber wanting to do anything should take a double set of cams from very small to 4", a set of nuts, 15+ quick-draws, and several slings.
+Camp tricams and DMM offset/peenuts are ideal.
+A 60m rope is necessary for a very select few routes.
 Some cord/webbing and lockers will come in handy for top-rope anchors and multi-pitch routes.
+And a helmet!

-Also beware to clean your gear after every trip, as the cams may be fine the night after getting misted, but may not work at all after a month in your closet.
-Gear is expensive, so don't screw it up or get lazy.
-This is true for all sea-cliffs.
+Also beware to clean your gear after every trip, as it may be fine the night after getting misted, but may not work at all after a month in your closet.

-There is a hostel owned by an old couple with a caretaker at the north parking area.
-It will have a green #3 by the door.
-The caretaker is a nice lady and speaks English fluently.
+There is a hostel owned by an old couple at the north parking area.
+It will have a #3 by the door.
+The old lady who runs it, call her Ah-Ma, doesn't speak any English, but just be polite and she'll know what you want.
 It's 1200NT/night or 400NT/person if more than three people.
-They provide tatamis, blankets, pillows, and beds if you're lucky.
+They provide tatamis, blankets, pillows, and beds.
+Call 02-2490-9546.

 There are also hostels in the beautiful tourist town of Jiufen, and established pay-site camping in the beach town of Fulong.
 Both are about a 20-minute drive from the north parking area.

-Technically speaking, you are not allowed to camp on the beach.
+Technically speaking, camping is not allowed.
 There is a sign at the north parking area that says so clearly in Chinese and English.
-However, I have never heard of a story in which people who were staying in the Second Cave were asked to leave by the Coast Guard or any other authority.
-Maintain a low profile if staying the night.
-Clean up after yourself.
-Other people do the same - DON'T LET THE CAVE BECOME A JUNK SHOW!
-Also, bring a tent.
-Unless you enjoy being eaten alive.
+However, I have never heard of a story in which people who were camping were bothered.
+Maintain a low profile and clean up after yourself.

-The weather here can be good enough for climbing days to be had year-round.
-However, the summer can be uncomfortably hot and the late fall and spring rainy and windy.
-Winters are often chilly but clear.
+The weather here can be good enough for climbing days to be had year-round, though it has a reputation for being temperamental.
 Keelung, a city to the north, receives an incredible amount of rain per year (140in/370cm).
 Though the Dragon Cave escapes the worst of it, it can still be unclimbable at times.
-The best months are September-November and March-April... although these months too can have their nasty spells, and others their bluebird days.
-Check the weather feature above for forecasts.
+The summer is dry (except typhoons) but uncomfortably hot.
+Spring and fall have regular wet streaks but are more often okay.
+Winter is soggy and cold but occasionally perfect.
+Check the weather feature above for forecasts, and ignore the rainfall graph below - it is wildly inaccurate.

 If you hang around long enough, you will hear Yum-Yum's name thrown around a bit.
 This was the first legit publication, and presents an interesting perspective on how things have changed.
 Now a relic.

-Browse More Classics in Long Dong (Dragon Cave)
+Browse More Rock Climbing Classics in Long Dong (Dragon Cave)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Long Dong (Dragon Cave):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Long Dong (Dragon Cave):

 Featured Route For Long Dong (Dragon Cave)